 On average four people are killed and 90 are seriously injured every day on Australian roads, according to the 2011-2020 National Road Safety Strategy.

-Choosing a safe car can help to protect you, your occupants and other road users in the event of a crash.
-New car models are being developed with more and more safety assist technology, sophisticated crash design and a range of safety equipment, and CHOICE regularly updates new car safety information from the Australasian New Car Assessment Program (ANCAP).
+Choosing a safe car can help to protect you, your occupants, and other road users in the event of a crash.
+New car models are being developed with more and more safety assist technology, sophisticated crash design and a range of safety equipment.
+We also look at safety information from the Australasian New Car Assessment Program (ANCAP).

-If you’re looking to buy an older-model used car then you’ll need to do your research before you buy – and these safety ratings are a good place to start.
+If you’re looking to buy an older model used car then you’ll need to do your research before you buy – and these safety ratings are a good place to start.